ivanov/kanten/README.md

 [ ] / to search  (with highlighting)
 [ ] g / G to go to the beginning / end of the file
 [ ] ? to get help
+[ ] short file (single column)
+[ ] medium file (exactly display_column width)
+[ ] a long file ( > display_column width)
+[ ] remove all 'offscreen' stuff?
+[ ] make a page generator, to make manual testing easier
+    for example:
+    - runs urwid commands to get dimensions of the terminal
+    - generates a text file (or a buffer) that fills precisely one column
+    - that fits exactly as many columns as can fit.
+    - labels every page and every line on a page?

 RELATED PROJECTS
 ----------------